Francis Lubbock: Texas

+As a political figure, Lubbock participated in events that celebrated and supported prominent leaders like President-elect Sam Houston.
+He played a crucial role in organizing a meeting in Houston where Houston was formally offered the freedom of the city.
+This involvement illustrates Lubbock's active participation in the Republic's political affairs and his support for its leadership.

+Throughout his career, Lubbock was exposed to the challenges faced by the Texas Republic, including financial instability and external threats from Mexico.
+His tenure as Comptroller and his proximity to Houston's administration provided him with insights into the Republic's strategies to address these challenges, including fiscal austerity measures and responses to military threats from neighboring Mexico.

 In 1857, Lubbock was elected lieutenant governor of Texas as a Democrat, but failed in his re-election bid in 1859.
 Following the Confederate secession in 1861, Lubbock won the governorship of Texas.
 During his tenure, he supported Confederate conscription, working to draft all able-bodied men, including resident aliens, into the Confederate States Army.
 He was known to praise the Great Hanging at Gainesville, where in October 1862, some 42 suspected Unionists were murdered, convicted and killed by hanging through sentences by a "Citizens Court" organized by Texas state troops, but not recognized under state law, with some 14 lynched without benefit even of a show trial.
 It was part of an outbreak of violence, often caused by Confederate or state troops, in North Texas in the early years of the war.

 When Lubbock's term ended in 1863, he joined the Confederate Army.
 He was commissioned as a lieutenant colonel, serving under Major General John B. Magruder.
 By 1864, Lubbock was promoted to aide-de-camp for Jefferson Davis.
 Following the Confederacy's military collapse, Lubbock fled from Richmond, Virginia, with Davis.
 They were soon caught by Union troops in Georgia.
 He was imprisoned at Fort Delaware with John Reagan and Jefferson Davis for eight months before being paroled.

 On his return to Texas, Lubbock continued to pursue business interests in Houston and Galveston.
 From 1878 to 1891, he served as Texas State Treasurer.